yeahdongcn/RSCircaPageControl/README.md

 RSCircaPageControl
 ==================

-Clone 'Circa' news detail view's page control and provide an easy to ready sample.
+Clones 'Circa' news detail view's page control and provide an easy to ready sample.

 It's quite simple to use this page control, there are only 3 functions available.